 \section{Real Solutions}

 From a statistical perspective, the only relevant critical points of the implicit log-likelihood function (\ref{eqn:implicitlikelihood}) are real, nonnegative ones.
-Because $q_I$ is a square, this condition is equivalent to the critical points of the parameteric log-likelihood function (\ref{eqn:parametriclikelihood}) being real.
-We will prove that when $d = 2$, all critical points of the parametric log-likelihood function (\ref{eqn:2parametriclikelihood}) are real and are local maxima.
-This is not necessarily true for greater $d$.
+Because each $q_I$ is a square, this condition is equivalent to the critical points of the parametric log-likelihood function (\ref{eqn:parametriclikelihood}) being real.
+We will give a lower bound for all $d, n$ on the number of local maxima of the parametric log-likelihood function \eqref{eqn:parametriclikelihood}.
+Furthermore, we prove that when $d = 2$, all critical points of the parametric log-likelihood function \eqref{eqn:2parametriclikelihood} are real and local maxima.
+This is not true for larger $d$.